pemontto/VulnWhisperer-wiki/Atlassian-Jira-Module.md

 ## Extras
 By matching with the scan_name, we can track down all the tickets that were reported from said scan even though they might have moved from Jira queue.

+Automatically updated tickets will also have added a "update" label to the ticket.